-The Scottish Law Commission would play a crucial role in ensuring that Scottish law continued to develop in response to changing needs - particularly so if Scotland chooses independence.
-"The work of a law reform agency is very important in smaller jurisdictions because, owing to the limited number of cases that come to court, it is difficult to achieve extensive judicial development of the law."
+The Scottish Law Commission would play a crucial role in ensuring that Scottish law continued to develop in response to changing needs - particularly so if Scotland chooses independence "The work of a law reform agency is very important in smaller jurisdictions because, owing to the limited number of cases that come to court, it is difficult to achieve extensive judicial development of the law."
+24

-The work of the Scottish Law Commission (whose current remit covers both reserved and devolved matters) might expand to support this.
+The work of the Scottish Law Commission (who current remit covers both reserved and devolved matters) might expand to support this.
 At present because of pressures of time the main focus is on devolved matters.
 As well as collaborative projects with its English and Northern Ireland counterparts the Scottish Law Commission (SLC) draws inspiration from much further afield.
-As James Young, Chairman put it in
+As James Young, Chairman put it in his foreword of the Commission's 2011 annual report "At one time 'comparative law' in Scotland largely consisted of looking at English law and adapting it, but now we range much more widely".
+25